Murazor-byte/CodeSamples/README.md

 # CodeSamples

-A handfull of code samples from personal and course projects.
+This repository consists of a few code samples from personal and course projects.

 Author: David Jackson